QueenKatherys/HMS-Autumn-2023-Final-Project-/README.md

-📊 Linear Regression in R: A Tutorial for Professionals and Researchers 👩‍🔬 Overview
+### 📊 Linear Regression in R: A Tutorial for Professionals and Researchers
+# 👩‍🔬 Overview
 Welcome to this repository containing a comprehensive tutorial on Simple Linear Regression using R, developed by Kathleen Ashbaker as part of the HMS 520: Introduction to Data Science course at the University of Washington (Autumn 2023).

 This tutorial is designed for researchers, analysts, and professionals who want a clear and applied introduction to linear regression modeling, data wrangling, and basic statistical interpretation using real-world clinical data.

-📁 Repository Contents
+### 📁 Repository Contents
 File	Description
 Final Report.pdf	Full written report outlining project scope, data wrangling, regression modeling, results, and interpretation
 .
+PRESENTATION SLIDES.pptx	Slide deck used in final project presentation; includes visualizations and summary of model output ( alternatively click the PRESENTATION SLIDES PDF)
+.
-PRESENTATION SLIDES.pptx	Slide deck used in final project presentation; includes visualizations and summary of model output . linear_regression_tutorial.R	Raw R code file walking through the complete analysis pipeline from data cleaning to regression interpretation.
+linear_regression_tutorial.R	Raw R code file walking through the complete analysis pipeline from data cleaning to regression interpretation.

-📌 Project Objectives
+### 📌 Project Objectives
 Demonstrate how to clean clinical data using packages like dplyr, tidyverse, and mice.

 Perform mean imputation on missing values for key variables (wt, hgba1c).